cdvntr/react-native-confetti/README.md

 import Confetti from 'react-native-confetti';

-class Example extends Component {
+class RNConfetti extends Component {
   componentDidMount() {
     if(this._confettiView) {
        this._confettiView.startConfetti();